Know the Signs of Child Hunger

 “When I hear about a kid acting out in class or always going to the nurse, it makes me wonder,” Owen said.
 “That kid might not have enough to eat.
 I think we need to do more to help because no one deserves to be hungry—least of all a kid.”

 If you are concerned that a student in your child’s class may be struggling with hunger, it’s important not to single them out or embarrass them in front of their peers or teachers.
-The best course of action is to reach out to a school administrator or guidance counselor with your concerns.
+The best course of action is to reach out to a school administrator, teacher or guidance counselor with your concerns.

-Grow with Us: How We Help and How YOU Can Join Us
+Grow with Us: How We Help and How You Can Join Us

 During the 2018-19 school year, Second Harvest Heartland’s school nutrition program—a program that offers support for accessing federal nutrition programs, community resources, and food distributions—facilitated the addition of more than one million federal nutrition program meals, helping to ensure that all kids have the food they need to grow and thrive.